LakeJamesEA/CatawbaApp/README.md

 # Catawba Data App

 This repo is the home of the Catawba Data plotly Dash app.
+Please enjoy.

 ## Local Setup